esl-epfl/edge-ai-cough-count/README.md

 In `Cough_Annotation.ipynb`, we explain how the fine-grained cough labeling was performed in a semi-automatic manner, in case other teams wish to merge their datasets and keep the labeling scheme consistent.

 ### Testing your predictions
+Once you use our datset to develop a ML model for counting coughs, the next step is to validate your predicted cough locations against the ground-truth cough locations.

 The `Compute_Success_Metrics.ipynb` notebook demonstrates how to use [the timescoring event-based success evaluation library](https://pypi.org/project/timescoring/) to extract clinically meaningful success metrics from your algorithms.